iamkristian/sren_dev_case/slides/202405261406 content distribution.md

 There were some obstacles, but great fun.

-I'm positively surprised of the framework.
+I'm positively surprised by the .Net framework.

 ---
 ## Could have's/should have's